-The Writing Center provides one-on-one consultations, both at our center and through online video chat.
+The Writing Center provides one-on-one consultations during the remote education period through online Zoom video meetings.
 We’ll gladly help with whatever concerns or questions you have, no matter what stage your project is in.

-To schedule your consultation, please visit our self-scheduling appointment system, call us at (804) 828-4851 or stop by our reception desk.
+To schedule your consultation, please visit our self-scheduling appointment system or call us at (804) 828-4851 during the above stated call hours.
 You may request to work with a particular consultant.

 We schedule our appointments in hour-long blocks, but your actual appointment time will be 50 minutes.
 We must stick to this appointment length to ensure we see all students on time.
 We are still operating during our usual business hours, Monday-Thursday 9 a.m.-9 p.m., Friday 9 a.m.-6 p.m., Saturday 12-6 p.m., and Sunday 10 a.m.-4 p.m.
 (MCV).